The telephone lines open from 8:30am to 12:30pm and from 1:30pm to 6:30pm each day (12:30pm to 1:30pm is for medical emergencies only).

 Extended hours are available (for Bethesda patients only) on Friday morning from 7:00am to 8:00am, Wednesday evenings from 6:30pm to 7:30pm and Saturday mornings (variable hours, bookable on Fridays only).
 Please check with our Reception Team for further information.

 We are now able to offer appointments (subject to availability) for evenings and weekends with our extended hours service.
-These appointments are held at Bethesda Medical Centre and at other service locations.
 Please see the following weekly schedule:

 These appointments can only be booked by the Reception team at Bethesda Medical Centre during the standard opening hours.
 Please ask at Reception or call 01843 209300 for more information.

 Health Help Now is a free website or mobile app that you can use to find the most appropriate local health service for common symptoms, and advice for people of all ages.
 Visit www.healthhelpnow-nhs.net or search “Health Help Now” in your app store.